Carrie Fehr

 An unexpected turn of events, recently led me down the coast of California to visit my son, who lives in Los Angeles.
 We spent the day sharing things we enjoy together: a walk around the lake, breakfast at a new restaurant, conversations on life, while also savoring the quiet moments, and spending time in the kitchen baking cookies, naturally.

 Late in the afternoon, at the end of our visit, my son offered to bake some keto-friendly chocolate cookies.
-The smell of baking never fails to improve my mood and on this particular day, it might just bring a little comfort for a tender heart.
+The smell of baking never fails to improve my mood and on this particular day, it might just bring a little comfort to a tender heart.

 Besides I was really curious, eager to find out how my son would turn out a batch of cookies sans sugar, and minus all of the carb-laden ingredients that make cookies delicious.
 Keto, or ketogenic is a low-carb diet based on eating real foods that offer healthy benefits.
 The idea intrigued me.
 A lot.